Dolcedo

-Dolcedo (Dôçeo, locally U Dusseu) is a comune (municipality) in the Province of Imperia in the Italian region Liguria, located about 100 km southwest of Genoa and about 7 km northwest of Imperia.
+Dolcedo (Dôçeo, locally U Dusseu) is a comune (municipality) in the province of Imperia, in the Italian region of Liguria, located about 100 km southwest of Genoa and about 7 km northwest of Imperia.

 The communal seat, Piazza, is located in the lower valley of the Prino stream.
 The other main centers are Isolalunga, Costa Carnara, Bellissimi and Lecchiore.
 Dolcedo borders the following municipalities: Badalucco, Civezza, Imperia, Montalto Ligure, Pietrabruna, Prelà, Taggia, and Vasia.

 History

 The boroughs of Dolcedo appeared in the early Middle Ages, populated by refugees from the Ligurian coast.
 Later it was a fief of the Clavesana family.
 In the 12th century cultivation of olive became a mainstay of the area.
 In 1228 the Clavesana ceded their lands to the commune of Genoa.